-Gingerbread cookies, gingerbread houses, the Gingerbread Man Book, and the Gingerbread Baby are classics for the holiday season.
-With our speech therapy gingerbread FREE activities, you can target almost any speech and language skills.
+Gingerbread cookies, gingerbread houses, the Gingerbread Man book, and the Gingerbread Baby are classics for the holiday season.
+With these FREE speech therapy gingerbread activities, you can target almost any speech and language skill.

 Note: Personally, I think the original Gingerbread Man book is quite traumatizing.
 I know some like it, so I made who/where picture cards.
 I am more comfortable with the ending of the Gingerbread Baby.
 If you haven't read this book yet, PLEASE DO!
 It's amazing and has a lot more language practice and better illustrations.
 Click on image below for more info.

 These story companions are meant to be functional and meaningful.
-There are no silly worksheets.
-Instead, there are prompts, visuals, and cues.
-These materials can be used to pre-teach vocab, answer questions, expanding utterances, categorize, etc... functionally and naturally while reading a Gingerbread Book.
+There are prompts, visuals, and cues.
+These materials can be used to pre-teach vocab, practice answering questions, expanding utterances, categorization, etc...

 There are 3 different activities: